×

 • External balance on goods and services > Current LCU per million: External balance on goods and services (current LCU).
 External balance on goods and services (formerly resource balance) equals exports of goods and services minus imports of goods and services (previously nonfactor services).
 Data are in current local currency.
 Figures expressed per million population for the same year.

-• Imports of goods and services > Annual % growth: Imports of goods and services (annual % growth).
-Annual growth rate of imports of goods and services based on constant local currency.
-Aggregates are based on constant 2005 U.S. dollars.
+• Imports of goods and services > % of GDP: Imports of goods and services (% of GDP).
 Imports of goods and services represent the value of all goods and other market services received from the rest of the world.
 They include the value of merchandise, freight, insurance, transport, travel, royalties, license fees, and other services, such as communication, construction, financial, information, business, personal, and government services.
 They exclude compensation of employees and investment income (formerly called factor services) and transfer payments.

 • Imports of goods and services > Current LCU per capita: Imports of goods and services (current LCU).
 Imports of goods and services represent the value of all goods and other market services received from the rest of the world.
 They include the value of merchandise, freight, insurance, transport, travel, royalties, license fees, and other services, such as communication, construction, financial, information, business, personal, and government services.
 They exclude compensation of employees and investment income (formerly called factor services) and transfer payments.
 Data are in current local currency.
 Figures expressed per capita for the same year.